-It had been preying on her subconscious for quite some time, but it wasn’t until she was getting ready for Suzie and Dom’s Millennium Eve party that it finally sunk in.
+It had been preying on her subconscious for quite some time, but it wasn’t until she was getting ready for Adele and Mike’s Millennium Eve party that it finally sunk in.
 All her friends were either married or in long-term relationships and had children.
 She was on her own and childless.
 Her solitary status was bad enough, but she had made things worse when, at the pinnacle of her career, she had allowed it to slide.

 And what was she doing about her unsatisfactory existence?
 On the relationship front… nothing.
 Stuck in the countryside, the only unattached males in the vicinity fell into three categories.